JSv4/OpenContracts/scripts/remote_ingest/README.md

 stop `run` with exit **2** and a credential/configuration diagnostic.
 Neither waiting nor status failure consumes document retry attempts.
 Ctrl-C wakes all waiters and uses the bounded scheduler's graceful drain and exit **130** above.
+If a poll itself aborts (for example, `SystemExit` in its worker), admission stops and wakes all waiters before propagating the exception; `run` reports a safe diagnostic and exits **2**.

 These counts cover only the **exact authenticated token's** outstanding staged uploads, including other producers using that token.
 They are two separate reads,